The NFRMPO is currently hiring for the following position:

 North Front Range Application Process

 Thank you for your interest in employment with the North Front Range MPO (NFRMPO).
-The NFRMPO requires a completed application and resume for the job which you are applying.
+The NFRMPO requires a completed application and resume for the job to which you are applying.
 Applications may be rejected if incomplete.
 Complete forms are to be emailed to firstname.lastname@example.org on or before the posted due date.
 We must have complete and accurate information on previous job tasks and levels of responsibility, as your work experience is an important factor in evaluating your qualifications.
 Any offer of employment may be contingent upon job-related factors including (but not limited to) testing of job related skills, verification of your former employment and references and a background investigation, including any criminal record.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Notice: Some information in your application may be public information under the Colorado Open Records Act.